sncosmo/sncosmo-eps/EPs/sep_simulation.md

 This proposal adds tools to `sncosmo` that can be used to generate simulations of transient surveys.
 This simulation can include a wide range of different transient models, each having its own redshift, spatial and parameter distributions.
-Ultimately, the simulation produces a catalog of all of the transients in the survey footprint, and each entry in the catalog is an `sncosmo.Model` object with appropriately simulated parameters.
+Ultimately, the simulation produces a catalog of all of the transients in the survey field, and each entry in the catalog is an `sncosmo.Model` object with appropriately simulated parameters.
 We also provide tools that can be used to generate light curves from these catalogs given the specific observing cadence of a survey.